 Not only are these delicious to eat, they’re also made with whole wheat flour and wheat germ so they’re actually healthier than the regular, white, dinner rolls.

-These baked sweet potatoes have the familiar sweet and crunchy flavor of a traditional sweet potato casserole with a few twists here and there like coconut milk, lime juice, and blueberries.
+Baked sweet potatoes have the familiar sweet and crunchy flavor of a traditional sweet potato casserole with a few twists here and there like coconut milk, lime juice, and blueberries.

-Use a dash of truffle oil in your mashed potatoes to transform them into a dish of pure decadence!
+Use a dash of truffle oil in your mashed potatoes to transform them into a dish of pure decadence.

 This dish combines nutty brown butter with butternut squash and mashed potato, making a tasty side dish that will brighten up the Thanksgiving table with its colorful appearance.